PowerCommands/PowerCommands2022/README.md

  - Built in help system with the use of attributes
  - Run as job
  - Validation rules with attribute
+ - Toolbar labels to guide the user
  - Diagnostic
  - Progressbar
  - Dialog service (with password prompting)
+ - Navigation with working directory and familiar cd and dir commands

  ![Alt text](Docs/images/startup.png?raw=true "Startup")